COMP2150-24s1/level-design-assessment-IsaacOberlechner/README.md

 ![This is the alt text for an image!](DocImages/Drama%20-%20Cavern.png)

 ### 1.4.
 Exploration
-How does your level design facilitate autonomy and invite the player to explore?
-How do your aesthetic and layout choices create distinct and memorable spaces and/or places?

 This level encourages exploration through the integration of non-linear paths.
 This grants players autonomy by allowing them to find the “correct” path by exploring the space or rewarding them with combat and heath.